SebastianClaesson/sebastianclaesson.github.io/_tabs/about.md

 ---

 Welcome to my techblog!
-My name is Sebastian and I am currently working as a Solutions Architect at Fora in Sweden with primary focus on PowerShell, Security and Infrastructure-as-code within Azure.
+My name is Sebastian and I am currently working as a Solutions Architect at Fora with primary focus on PowerShell, Security and Infrastructure-as-code within Azure.

 [Fora @ LinkedIn](https://www.linkedin.com/company/fora-ab)